 What about the PRINCE2 exams?
 Any changes there?

 I’m getting asked a lot about this at the moment.
 Axelos have used the new 2017 edition as an opportunity to revamp the way that PRINCE2® is examined.
-They have explained it here, but below is a summary of the changes.
+They have explained previously, but below is a summary of the changes.

 There isn’t much change in the way that the Foundation qualification is examined.
 It is still one hour of multiple choice questions, with 25% extra time if English is not your first language, and the certification will never expire.
 What has changed is the number of questions – 60 (down from 75) – and the pass mark (up 5%) to 55%.
 You will be pleased to hear that Axelos have also listened to feedback from the 2009 exams and the Foundation exam will now use less negative questions such as ‘Which of the following is NOT a principle of PRINCE2®?’ because despite putting the word in bold and in capitals, people still manage to miss out the ‘NOT’ in the stress of exam conditions.
 So, good news there, I think.